-This paper focuses on the stratigraphy along a segment of the 'Cataract palaeochannel' of Ransome (1898) and Lindgren (1911).
-The 'Cataract palaeochannel' is a palaeoriver canyon that roughly coincides with the modern Stanislaus River along much of its length (Figure 1), so it was referred to as the palaeo-Stanislaus River by King et al. (2007).
-Our new geologic mapping of a segment in the upper reach of this palaeoriver canyon (Figures 2 and 3) contributes to an understanding of the palaeomorphology of the western edge of the Nevadaplano, by showing that all formations and members of the Stanislaus Group are preserved within it (Figure 4).
+This paper focuses on the stratigraphy along a segment of the "Cataract paleochannel" of Ransome (1898) and Lindgren (1911).
+The "Cataract paleochannel" is a paleo-river canyon that roughly coincides with the modern Stanislaus River along much of its length (Figure 1), so it was referred to as the paleo-Stanislaus River by King et al. (2007).
+Our new geologic mapping of a segment in the upper reach of this paleo-river canyon (Figure 3) contributes to an understanding of the paleo-morphology of the western edge of the Nevada Plano, by showing that all formations and members of the Stanislaus Group are preserved within it (Figure 4).
 The study area thus preserves the most complete stratigraphic section through the Stanislaus Group that has been recognized within the Sierra Nevada (Figure 5).
-This complete section records alternating effusive and explosive volcanism, including (from base to top): basaltic to trachyandesitic effusive volcanism (including shoshonite and latite lava flows; Table Mountain Latite (TML)); trachydacitic explosive and effusive volcanism (ignimbrite and Lava Flow Member of the Eureka Valley Tuff (EVT)); and basaltic trachyandesite effusive volcanism (i.e. shoshonitic; Dardanelles Formation).
-This section therefore provides a relatively complete and complex record of magmatic and eruptive processes that operated at the Little Walker Center, over a period of at least a million years, when the Sierra Nevada microplate began to calve off from the western edge of the Nevadaplano.
+This complete section records alternating effusive and explosive volcanism, including (from base to top): basaltic to trachyandesitic effusive volcanism (including shoshonite and latite lava flows; Table Mountain Latite); trachydacitic explosive and effusive volcanism (ignimbrite and lava flow members of the Eureka Valley Tuff); and basaltic-trachyandesite effusive volcanism (i.e. shoshonitic; Dardanelles Formation).
+This section therefore provides a relatively complete and complex record of magmatic and eruptive processes that operated at the Little Walker center, over a period of at least a million years, when the Sierra Nevada microplate began to calve off the western edge of the Nevada Plano.